- define the literary term “irony” and identify examples

 Look at examples of irony in a comic strip or meme.
 Discuss irony and give instructions on how to identify examples of irony.

 Locate three comic strips or memes that demonstrate irony.
 Identify the example of irony, explain how it is ironic, and then post the findings for the class to see.

 Whole Group Activity:

-Watch the vignette about William Crawford.
-Students will look for examples of irony in the vignette.
+The class will watch William Crawford’s video.
+Students will look for examples of irony in the video.

 Newspapers, Internet, William Crawford Living History video, Viewing Guide worksheet